ar210505/portfolio-website/README.md

+# � Live Demo

+View the live portfolio here: https://ar210505.github.io/portfolio-website/

-# 💼 Ayush Raj — Portfolio Website
+# �💼 Ayush Raj — Portfolio Website

 A modern, responsive personal portfolio built with HTML, CSS, and a little JavaScript.
 It showcases my skills, projects, education, and ways to contact me.